fredmutisya/amr_triage/README.md

 ---

-## Assumptions and Limitations

-### Assumptions:
-1. **Binomial Distribution**: The predictive models assume a binomial distribution of the outcome (AMR vs. Non-AMR).
-2. **Normal Approximation**: For large datasets, the models rely on normal approximation to calculate confidence intervals and performance metrics.
-3. **Independence of Observations**: Each observation in the dataset is considered independent.
-4. **Significance Level**: The models use a standard \( \alpha = 0.05 \) for hypothesis testing.

 ### Limitations:
 1. **Small Sample Sizes**: For small datasets, model performance might not be accurate, and normal approximation may not hold.